Truth Bomb: Get Ready for Life at Your Natural Weight to Suck a Lot More (and Why It’s Actually Really Great)

 I read and reply to every single one!
 Just like I do with my emails.
 Since I don’t use much social media (outside of Pinterest and YouTube), I very much enjoy this opportunity to hear your thoughts and connect ✨

-7 thoughts on "Truth Bomb: Get Ready for Life at Your Natural Weight to Suck a Lot More (and Why It’s Actually Really Great)"
+8 thoughts on "Truth Bomb: Get Ready for Life at Your Natural Weight to Suck More Than Expected (& Why It’s Actually Really Great)"

 1. Lizsays: